paraspell/xcm-tools/README.md

 #### Since version 1.0.0

 Our SDK introduced all Polkadot libraries as peer dependencies.
-Reason for this is, that most of the projects use these libraries in some way already and it fixes issues with unmet dependency warnings.
-Make sure your project have them.
-You can install them by following command:
+The reason for this is, that most of the projects use these libraries in some way already and it fixes issues with unmet dependency warnings.
+Make sure your project has them.
+You can install them by following the command:

 ##### Install DEPS via npm||yarn||pnpm